Dennis Rader (BTK)

 Blackwood explains that psychopaths do not fear the pain of punishment and they are not bothered by social stigmatization.
 Psychopaths are indifferent to the expectations of society and reject its condemnation of their criminal behavior.
 According to Blackwood and others, callous and unemotional psychopaths simply do not respond to punishment the way that normal people do.
 Consequently, adult psychopaths in prison are much harder to reform or rehabilitate than other criminals with milder or no antisocial personality disorders (5).

 Because they do not respond in a normal fashion to punishment, reward-based treatment seems to work best with psychopaths.
-Such strategies have been used effectively with psychopaths in institutional settings.
+Such strategies have been used effectively to mange psychopaths in institutional settings.

 In reward-based treatment, psychopathic prisoners are given small privileges such as watching television, playing games or other perks in exchange for good behavior.
-For example, reward-based treatment has been utilized effectively with convicted serial killer and psychopath Dennis Rader (known as “Bind, Torture, Kill”) at the El Dorado Correctional Facility in Kansas.
+For example, reward-based treatment has been utilized effectively with convicted serial killer and psychopath Dennis Rader (known as “Bind, Torture, Kill” or BTK) at the El Dorado Correctional Facility in Kansas.

 Rader has been a model prisoner since his incarceration in 2005.
 Although he remains in solitary confinement twenty-three hours per day, he has received increasing privileges, including foods he likes, in exchange for his good behavior.
 He has told me in personal correspondence while researching my new book that he looks forward to his little rewards.
 I believe that the obsessive, compulsive nature of many psychopaths such as Rader make a reward-based system particularly effective.